Soulsbane/raijin/README.md

 ## Summary
-This module is no longer maintained.
-Most the the functionality has been broken off into their own separate modules.
+This collection of modules are no longer maintained.
+Most of the functionality has been broken off into their own packages(libraries).

 ## Documentation
 Documentation can be found [here.](http://soulsbane.github.io/projects/docs/raijin/)